cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Note that the ability to specify specific ("uniform") types is provided by the ability to specify the target type, as in the example above.

-Note that there is not stricly a need to define a control operator for building unordered maps with non-duplicate keys, as existing CBOR maps already fill this role, however the use of a map type as the target is allowed for symmetry (implying uniqueness of the keys), allowing the following:
+Note that there is not strictly a need to define a control operator for building unordered maps with non-duplicate keys, as existing CBOR maps already fill this role, however the use of a map type as the target is allowed for symmetry (implying uniqueness of the keys), allowing the following: